DISHDevEx/fonpr/respons_ml/action_handler/README.md

 To test the action handler manually, the following actions can be taken:

 Log in to GitHub and create a new token:
-Account page -> Settings -> Developer settings -> Personal access tokens -> Tokens (classic)
+Account page -> Settings -> Developer settings -> Personal access tokens -> Fine-grained tokens

-Select "Generate new token (classic)", give it a name, choose expiration, and select 'repo' for scope.
+Select "Generate new token":
+* give it a name,
+* choose expiration,
+* select DISHDevEx as Resource owner,
+* write reason for needing access,
+* select 'Only select repositories',
+* select 'DISHDevEx/openverso-charts' from the drop down,
+* in Repository permissions, select 'Read and write' for Contents permissions,
+* Select 'Generate token and request access'

 Copy the token string and save it as an environment variable in your local environment under the name TOKEN